Democrats and Immigration Part 1: Decriminalizing Improper Entry

 Warren’s emphasis on executive actions is important to highlight, as repealing the law would require congressional action and that will likely not happen anytime soon.

-Corey Booker issued a for “virtually ending” immigrant detention that emphasizes executive actions that could be taken quickly.
+Corey Booker issued a detailed plan for “virtually ending” immigrant detention that emphasizes executive actions that could be taken quickly.
 He supports eliminating USC 1325, but in his plan of Executive actions he simply states a priority would be, “Reversing President Trump’s “zero-tolerance” policy and directing U.S. attorneys to deprioritize improper entry prosecutions across the U.S., unless an individual poses a public safety risk.”

-Bernie Sanders has not taken a specific line on USC 1325, but recently strongly against the idea that he supports an “open border.”
+Bernie Sanders has not taken a specific line on USC 1325, but recently pushed back strongly against the idea that he supports an “open border.”
 Sanders has been skeptical of liberalizing immigration because of the potential impact on wages and possibly undercutting support for other policies he promotes - universal health care and college access, for example.
-The analysis underlying these positions is not strong, but is a among social democrats.
+The analysis underlying these positions is not strong, but is a common hesitation among social democrats.
 Sanders has been an outspoken critic of Trump’s inhumane enforcement policies, and has indicated he would seek to cut out private contractors from child detention.
 His record otherwise suggests he would not make repealing USC 1325 a priority, though he has not spoken out against it.

 Joe Biden has not taken a position on USC 1325 in the context of this election, but he is unlikely to support its repeal.
-Biden’s immigration does not specifically address many of the systemic features of enforcement; rather he criticizes Trump’s approach and emphasizes improved relations with Latin America as a means to address the roots of migration.
+Biden’s immigration plan does not specifically address many of the systemic features of enforcement; rather he criticizes Trump’s approach and emphasizes improved relations with Latin America as a means to address the roots of migration.
 As part of the Obama administration, Biden did oversee the expansion of Operation Streamline, which relied on enforcement of USC 1325, and he has not stepped back from that support.

 Beto O’Rourke is the only candidate to explicitly state he does not support repeal of USC 1325.
 He did so in the context of the first Democratic debate, when Julián Castro pressed him to take a position on this matter.
 O’Rourke does have many creative ideas on immigration reform, some of which we will take up in future posts.
-But in response to this particular issue, ,“I don’t think it’s asking too much for people to follow our laws when they come into this country.”
+But in response to this particular issue, he said,“I don’t think it’s asking too much for people to follow our laws when they come into this country.”
 O’Rourke’s specific objection had to do with enforcement against traffickers.
 However, as Castro pointed out, repealing USC 1325 would not make trafficking legal.

 Conclusion